photoprism/photoprism-docs/docs/getting-started/raspberry-pi.md

 !!! info ""
     Running an image with `:latest` tag does not cause Docker to automatically download new images.

+### Will it be fast enough? ###

+This depends largely on your expectations and the number of files you have.

+Most users report that PhotoPrism runs smoothly on their Raspberry Pi 4.
+However, the initial indexing often takes longer than even on 8-year-old standard desktop CPUs.

+Also keep in mind that the hardware has limited video transcoding capabilities, so the conversion of video file formats is not well-supported and software transcoding is generally slow.

+Ideally, you can test a friend's device before you buy one, or make sure you can return it.

 ### Credits ###

 A big thank you to [Guy Sheffer](https://github.com/guysoft) for helping us [build](https://github.com/photoprism/photoprism/issues/109)